Acaippa/Bspoke-cases/README.md

 # Bspoke-cases
-This Repo is dedicated to showcasing my solutions and thought process for multiple assignments.
+This Repo is dedicated to showcasing my solutions and thought process for multiple assignments given to me.

 ## Contents